You have only one chance to take some of these steps.

-Using Macrium Reflect (the free edition should do) or a similar tool, take a complete image backup (sometimes called a full system backup) of your entire machine.
-Make sure your backup tool supports what’s called a “bare metal” restore: the ability to restore to a machine that has a completely empty hard drive.
-This usually requires you to create “bootable rescue media” to be used by that software.
+Using Macrium Reflect, EaseUS Todo (the free edition of either will do), or a similar tool, take a complete image backup — sometimes called a full system backup — of your entire machine.
+Make sure your backup tool supports what’s called a “bare metal” restore: the ability to restore to a machine that has a completely empty hard drive — it’ll be on the program’s list of features.

 Even if you did get installation media, a backup image taken now can be more convenient should you need to reset the computer to the state it was in on the day you got it.

 The reasoning here is simple: this backup is an image of your machine as you got it.
 It’s a true reset to factory settings.
-Should you ever need to start over and reformat/reinstall the machine, this image backup can be restored to the machine instead to return it to the exact condition it’s in right now, in a single step.
+Should you ever need to start over and reformat/reinstall the machine, this image backup can be restored instead.
+It will return it to the exact condition it’s in right now in a single step.
 You don’t even need to know how to do that today — the important thing is that you create the image backup and save it, now.